mgifford/python-gsheets/README.md

 Set up Google Console and ensure that you have basic authentication in ~/.config/gspread/service_account.json

 # TODO
-* Move spreadsheet info into seperate config file
-* Set up .gitignore file to remove from repo
 * get proper URL parsing